 Offers for Mathematics include STEP II and III.
 Further information about STEP and preparation support is available on the Maths page.

-Some courses also require an Admissions Assessment.
-The dates and registration details for these assessments vary from subject to subject so please check this carefully in relation to the course you are planning to apply for.
+Some courses also require an Admissions Test.
+The dates and registration details for these tests vary from subject to subject so please check this carefully in relation to the course you are planning to apply for.

 We do not usually need to ask students from Singapore to provide proof of proficiency in English.
 This is because the Singapore Integrated Programme (SIP) meets our English Language requirements.

-It is very, very important to check whether your course has a "Registration Required" Admissions Assessment, as you will need to check the registration deadline for this.
+It is very, very important to check whether your course has a test that requires registration, as you will need to check the deadline for this.
 Depending on your subject you may need to register some time before the application deadline.
 See the application process section below.

 Application process